 Tired, dusty-looking old wardrobe sat drearily in the corner?
 Chest of drawers with its best days behind it?
-Everyone would love to revamp their furniture to give their home a new lease of life, but the cost of replacements can often be prohibitive, leaving you to put up with that fading wood for a little while longer.
+Everyone would love to restore old furniture to give their home a new lease of life, but the cost of replacements can often be prohibitive, leaving you to put up with that fading wood for a little while longer.

 Why not try to replicate the effect of that new furniture by bringing the old back to life?
 All you need is sandpaper, paint and a touch of imagination.

 Mirror, mirror on the wall…

 Are there any rooms in your house that feel a bit on the small side?
 A single mirror, in the right place, can turn a box room into something approaching a banquet hall.
 Inexpensive mirrors can be picked up from charity shops or even car boot sales, but for a truly personalised look, cut mirrored glass to fit a quaint, vintage frame.
 You can also change to fitted wardrobes to make use of dead space and get rid of old free-standing furniture.